sravani-pagi/Task-4---Website-Mobile-Friendly/README.md

 ## Technologies Used
 - HTML5
+- CSS3
-- CSS3 (including Flexbox and Media Queries)
+- Flexbox and Media Queries
 - Vanilla JavaScript